Photorejuvenation with IPL in San Diego

 Since the top layer of skin is not damaged during treatment, photorejuvenation with IPL requires very little downtime.
 Some patients are able to return to work or their normal routine immediately after a treatment session.

 IPL can be performed on its own or as part of a comprehensive skin rejuvenation plan.
-Deb Prescott, R.N., consults with each patient individually to establish their specific concerns and goals, and then makes personalized skin care recommendations.
+Hilary Black, R.N., consults with each patient individually to establish their specific concerns and goals, and then makes personalized skin care recommendations.